 Additional street parking may be appropriate in street types that emphasize people and places, such as those with mixed-use or multi-family contexts.
-Street parking can help achieve the Eastside Area Vision and Goals by supplanting the need for front end parking and driveways, providing convenient access to local businesses, and creating a sense of separation and protection between travelling vehicles and pedestrians.
-Some combination of street parking, wider sidewalks, landscaping and green stormwater infrastructure, seating, bike lanes, or loading and pick-up and drop-off zones can meet the diverse needs of local residents and businesses in places where more people will live, work, and recreate in the future.
+Street parking can help achieve the Eastside Community Area Plan Vision and Goals by supplanting the need for front end parking and driveways that detract from the pedestrian experience, providing convenient access to local businesses, and creating a sense of separation and protection between travelling vehicles and pedestrians.
+Some combination of street parking, wider sidewalks, landscaping and green stormwater infrastructure, seating, bike lanes, or loading and pick-up and drop-off zones can meet the diverse needs of residents and businesses in places where more people will live, work, and play in the future.